Jacob-Friesen/obscurejs/README.md

 * [customIterable.js](http://obscurejavascript.tumblr.com/post/171025564105/custom-iterables-in-javascript): How custom Iterables are implemented in JavaScript.
 * [deepFlatten.js](http://obscurejavascript.tumblr.com/): How to implement deep array flattening in JavaScript.
 * [destructParams.js](http://obscurejavascript.tumblr.com/post/172246570097/destructuring-function-parameters-in-javascript): How destructuring can be used for function parameters to simplify multi value callback returns.
+* [duplicateKeyChecks.js](#): An easy tactic to do duplicate key checks in JS and how to extend that to do duplicate format checks.
 * [eNotation.js](http://obscurejavascript.tumblr.com/post/170506488877/javascript-exponential-notation): JavaScript's Exponential Notation and how it makes reading and working with very large or very small numbers much easier.
 * [es6Class.js](http://obscurejavascript.tumblr.com/post/169705220740/es6-classes): A comparison of classes with and without the `class` keyword in JavaScript.
 * [externalLoopExtraction.js](http://obscurejavascript.tumblr.com/post/174539581583/extracting-loops-via-generators-in-javascript): How to extract features in a function that has a loop with passing in a callback.